 This site is maintained by Jez Humble.
 The source code for this site is available at GitHub.
 If you have suggestions on how to improve it, please create an issue.
 This website is based on Jekyll, and the template is modified from the 18F template.
 You can find copyright and license information in the footer at the bottom of this page.

 If you’re interested in discussing more about continuous delivery, there’s an umoderated continuous delivery mailing list on Google Groups.

 Jez Humble is co-author of The DevOps Handbook, Lean Enterprise, and the Jolt Award winning Continuous Delivery.
 He has spent his career tinkering with code, infrastructure, and product development in companies of varying sizes across three continents.
 He works for Google Cloud as a technology advocate, and teaches at UC Berkeley.

-I work for the US federal government at 18F (a unit of the General Services Administration) and at the University of California, Berkeley.
-This site is not maintained as part of my official work duties, and is not endorsed by either institution.
+I work at the University of California, Berkeley.
+This site is not maintained as part of my official work duties, and is not endorsed by UC Berkeley.
 I also derive income from DevOps Research and Assessment, LLC, which I co-founded, as well as from royalties from my books and related content.
 If you buy my stuff via the links on this site, I get a cut from the vendor, whether Amazon or InformIT.
-I hold some stock options in Chef Software as a result of my previous employment there.
-Apart from that, my investments are all in wide-ranging mutual funds.
+All my investments are in wide-ranging mutual funds.